gustaveroussy/sopa/README.md

 For a full description of the API, please refer to the [documentation](https://gustaveroussy.github.io/sopa).

 # Cite us
 Our article is not published yet.
-In the meantime, you can cite our **preprint**: TODO
+In the meantime, you can cite our **preprint**: [TODO - coming soon]